sha1129/SQL_s0lving/MidLevel/M0sPr0fit.md

 WHERE numRank < 4
 ```

-This quire is modification of what the host asked.
-The question asked to get **3 most profitable companies**.
-However if the quire requires to **rank 3 most profitable companies** then this will work.
+This quire is modification of what the question asked, that is to find the **3 most profitable companies**.
+However, if the quire requires to **rank 3 most profitable companies** then this will work.
+Also limit the result by 3, we can miss something.